University of Wisconsin–Madison

 UHS offers gender-affirming hormone therapy (GAHT) in an informed consent model.
 UHS does not require a student to get a letter from a mental health provider in support of hormones as long as they can provide informed consent for care.
 A student can provide informed consent if they:

-• Are able to understand the GAHT information provided includes risks and benefits, as well as reversible and irreversible effects
+• are able to understand the GAHT information provided includes risks and benefits, as well as reversible and irreversible effects, and

-Five UHS medical providers are trained to provide care related to gender affirming hormones, including initiation and maintenance.
-Providers who offer care GAHT-related are:
+UHS medical providers are trained to provide care related to gender affirming hormones, including initiation and maintenance.

-1. Book an initial TGD appointment on MyUHS.
-Or call the Primary Care Clinic at 608-265-5600 (option 1).
+Book an initial TGD appointment on MyUHS.
+Or call Primary Care at 608-265-5600 (option 1).
 Ask to schedule an appointment to begin hormones.

 Transitions can be stressful and having support will be important.
 In addition to what is offered at UHS, students also have access to community-based supports including discussion and peer facilitated support groups offered by the Gender and Sexuality Campus Center and OutReach LGBT Community Center.